NLeSC/PattyData/README.md

 This repository contains:

-- Attributes: Different versions of Attributes DBs.
-For each version we need to have the original Microsoft Access DB file but also the converted SQL dump produced from Bullzip's software (See Attributes).
+- Attributes: Explanation about the Attributes management.

 - Database: folder with the Entity-Relationship diagram used for the ViaAppiaDB as well as a SQL creation script.
 It also contains a picture and HTML documentation.